TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

 and footer, using the Fluid layouts technique.

-In the TYPO3 CMS backend, create a standard page named :aspect:`LayoutDoubleColumn` just under (inside) the “Home” page.
-On the “LayoutDoubleColumn” standard page, create a TypoScript extension template.
+In the TYPO3 CMS backend, create a standard page named :name:`LayoutDoubleColumn` just under (inside) the :name:`Home` page.
+On the :name:`LayoutDoubleColumn` standard page, create a TypoScript extension template.
 In the TypoScript template Setup field, write the following lines::

    page = PAGE